 A CAUTIONARY TALE FOR JULY 4TH

 As millions of dollars worth of largely illegal fireworks are deflagrated in honor of America’s birthday, it’s a pretty good idea to consider the precautions people need to take in order to remain safe.
+Especially now, as the pandemic has led to more fireworks mischief here and here and everywhere.

 Today’s case reminds us of potential legal ramifications.
 The incident happened on New Year’s Day, not July 4th, but the risks are similar.
 A young kid in the neighbors’ yard with their permission … a bottle rocket set off by an adult guest of the neighbor … an eye lost.